FOLLOW US

 If one party makes a significant mistake at the time of contract creation, affecting the agreed exchange, the contract may be deemed invalid.

 Pro tip: In many cases, emails, invoices, or electronic signatures can satisfy the Statute of Frauds’ requirements.
-However, they must meet all legal criteria, including clarity, accuracy, and signatures.
+However, they must meet all legal criteria, including clarity, accuracy, and signatures, though specific rules for electronic contracts vary by state, especially under state electronic transaction laws and federal E-SIGN requirements.

 Contracts for buying or selling property must always be in writing to be enforceable.
 This applies to both residential and commercial real estate.